frsong/tf-examples/README.md

 It seemed to me while learning TensorFlow that many online tutorials provide code that's more mysterious than is ideal for beginners, in particular obscuring the shared structure of a lot of deep learning code.
 This is my attempt to remedy the situation.
 That said, I'm grateful to the authors of the original code that I learned from for doing the hard part of getting things to work.

+Please let me know if you have any suggestions for making the code even clearer.

 # Notes

 This code has been tested with Python 3.5 and TensorFlow 1.0.1.
 Many examples generate a figure or two so take a look at `figs/` to see what to expect.
 Results should be consistent between runs on the same, single CPU, but not on a GPU.
 An "epoch" means one full presentation of the dataset.